You can view all of my Posts by clicking on the following Link: HelpMeFixHome.com

 Face the Facts: Laziness and procrastination never accomplishes much.
 Let’s stop using those excuses like: ‘I would be happy to tighten that loose door handle, as soon as I find my screwdriver…’ You and I both know, that if and when that ‘lost’ screwdriver is finally located, you will have forgotten why you needed it in the first place (not that you really care).

 You would never get to work on time, if every morning, you spent a considerable amount of time, searching the house for your socks, shoes, and pants!
-These are some of your essential tools needed for getting dressed and being able to function throughout the day.
+These are some of your essential Tools needed for getting dressed and being able to function throughout the day.
 This is why you keep these items organized in your dresser drawers or in your closet.
+I am sure that you would never call into work, and say: ‘I will be happy to come in as soon as I find my pants.’

 You will need (2) Home Bases.
 These are where all of your Home Projects will begin: